frabjouspolygon/Manual-Screen-Editor/docs/tutorial.md

 ![eg1_5](/docs/figures/eg1_5.png?raw=true)

-5. Left click the layer buttons you want to modify and ensure they are shaded gray.
+5. Left click the layer buttons you want to modify and ensure they are shaded blue.

 Here we want to replace sky pixels.
 That means that we need to supply information about the depth, level color, light and of course sky components.
 By marking the associated layers for editing, we are able to change only the information related to those components within the pixels we paint.
 All other information contained in layers we did not select will be preserved.